 What are Prelims and how do they work?

-Prelims determine which swimmers will go on to the Championships.
+Prelims determine which swimmers will go on to the Championship meet.
+It determines which events they will swim in and whether they will be swimming in the medal round or the ribbon round.
 Prelims will fall on a Monday & Tuesday once all 5 dual meets are done.

 Only Individual Events run on these days (no relays!) so the meets go quickly.

 To qualify to participate in a swimmer’s Individual Events at Championships they are REQUIRED to swim their event at Prelims.

 The top 16 swimmers in each event go on to the Championships.
 The top 8 swimmers will swim in the “Medal Round” while swimmers 9-16 will swim in the “Ribbon Round.”

 It is important to do well at Prelims as it will determine whether your swimmer is swimming for a medal or a ribbon.